AndersonChristian-P/bittyLink/notes.md

-# Goal is to clone out the UI of Bit.ly for my site with the following mvp:
+### Create a URL shortener app with the following mvp:

-##Shorten links on the homepage
+* Register and login
-##Register and login
+* Have UI to shorten link - won't actually do it
-##As a registered user you can save your shortened links, modify saved links to get a new shortened link, and delete saved shortened links
+* As a registered user you can save your shortened links, modify saved links to get a new shortened link, and delete saved shortened links
-##The site will also be responsive
+* The app will be responsive and have cross-browser compatibility
-##There will be cross-browser compatibility, accessibility (ADA compliance, ARIA (Accessible Rich Internet Applications) where applicable)
+* The app will be ADA compliant and follow BEM convention